 In October 2001 the Novice licence was renamed Intermediate and the Foundation licence was announced, being introduced in January 2002.
 This was a further attempt to reduce the entry requirements and required that candidates complete simple practical assessments and a short examination.

 In 2003, CEPT S25 was amended to remove the Morse requirement entirely so there was no longer any need for Class A and B licences.
 This resulted in the current situation of Foundation, Intermediate and Full.
-Also in this year, City & Guilds decided that they no longer wished to administer Amateur Radio examinations and the The RSGB took over all exam administration.
+Also in this year, City & Guilds decided that they no longer wished to administer Amateur Radio examinations and the RSGB created the Radio Communications Foundation (RCF) to fulfil this role.